TedBN/206CDE-project/README.md

 # 206CDE-project
-Contains code for the undertaken as part of the 206CDE module
+Contains code for the undertaken project as part of the 206CDE module

 <b> Current ideas and assignments: </b>